ray-project/ray/doc/source/cluster/kubernetes/user-guides/k8s-autoscaler.md

 control over which Pods are deleted.
 For a Ray application, downscaling a random Pod could be dangerous.

-### Architecture: One Ray Autoscaler per Ray Cluster.
+### Architecture: One Ray Autoscaler per Ray Cluster
 Horizontal Pod Autoscaling is centrally controlled by a manager in the Kubernetes control plane;
 the manager controls the scale of many Kubernetes objects.
 By contrast, each Ray cluster is managed by its own Ray autoscaler process,